3 July 2020 – latest updates:

-- Standard surgical masks aren’t considered to provide protection against coronavirus, as there are gaps where airborne particles can still get in.
+- Standard medical / surgical masks aren’t considered to provide protection against coronavirus, as there are gaps where airborne particles can still get in.

 Those in favour of face masks argue that wearing a face covering similar to a surgical mask is about protecting others and preventing the spread of the disease, rather than protecting yourself.

 Some doctors believe that this is particularly important to prevent asymptomatic people – who may be unaware that they have COVID-19 – from spreading the virus.
 This is echoed in the UK government guidance.